 In this sample the user has added the option of marking out the county borders in the state of California, and marking them with their federally issued county code.
 Also notice that each county area can be shaded with a different hue or colour.

 Example 2: Counties of Pennsylvania

-This diagram was created in ConceptDraw PRO using the Mid-Atlantic States library from the U.S.A.
+This diagram was created in ConceptDraw DIAGRAM using the Mid-Atlantic States library from the U.S.A.
 Maps solution.
 An experienced user spent 5 minutes creating this sample.

 This is the effect of adding extra layers of detail, controlled by the action menu assigned to each map.
 Here the state of Pennsylvania is shown with its county borders and their names, as well as the state capital of Harrisburg and other large cities.

 Example 3: Spanish Speakers in Arizona